kalpit-sharma-dev/common-lib/src/common-lib/checksum/README.md

 # Checksum

-This is a Standard checksum implementation used by all the Go projects in the Continuum.
+This is a Standard checksum implementation used by all the Go projects in the google.

 ## Import Statement